 What Is Steak?

-Before we dive into all the different types of steak, let’s discuss what steak actually is.
-Steak is meat that is cut from the connective tissue (wikipedia) and muscle fibers of an animal, such as a cow.
+Before I dive into all the different types of steak, let’s discuss what steak actually is.
+Steak is meat that is cut from the connective tissue and muscle fibers of an animal, such as a cow.
 There are plenty of other steaks from other animals, like tuna or mutton.
 Beef, however, is the most popular.

-Some of this meat surrounds a bone, which is referred to as a bone-in steak, such as a T-bone.
+Some of this meat surrounds a bone.
+This is referred to as a bone-in steak, such as a T-bone.
 On the other hand, meat that doesn’t surround a bone is known as a boneless steak.

 What Is The Most Tender Steak?

-Every steak lover has their own opinions over what is the best steak, but there are a few that are conventionally known for being the most tender.
+Every steak lover has their own opinions over what the best steak is.
+However, there are a few cuts that are conventionally known for being the most tender.

 Filet Mignon is widely known as one of the most tender cuts of steak.
 This cut of meat is taken from the smaller part of the tenderloin of the cow.

-It is a muscle that is used rarely, so the fibers are very fine, making it one of the most sought-after cuts of meat.
-It is known for being wonderfully tender, boasting a ‘melt in your mouth’ texture that steak enthusiasts love.
+It’s known for being wonderfully tender, boasting a ‘melt in your mouth’ texture that steak enthusiasts love.
 You can try it yourself, by ordering Wagyu Filet Mignon from CrowdCow, or by visiting your local butcher.

 Flat Iron Steak

-Flat Iron Steak is also known as a top blade steak and comes from the shoulder area of the cow.
-Although this particular area of the cow is used often, the cut of meat is very tender, known as the second most tender after Filet Mignon.
+Flat Iron Steak is also known as a top blade steak.
+It comes from the shoulder area of the cow.
+Despite this muscle being used a lot by the cow, this cut of meat takes second place for most tender after the Filet Mignon.

-Aside from being tender, it also has a lovely marbling, adding a rich and delicious flavor, as well as soft tenderness.
-It is also a much more affordable cut of meat compared to other premium cuts, such as Filet Mignon.
+Aside from being tender, it also has lovely marbling, which adds rich and delicious flavor, as well as soft tenderness.
+It’s also a much more affordable cut of meat compared to other premium cuts, like the Filet Mignon.

 Top Sirloin Steak